microsoft/ai-developer/Labs/lab-03.md

 - Task 4: Create and import the Weather Plugin

 ## Task 1: Try the app without the Time Plugin

+In this task, you will explore different flow types in Azure AI Foundry by running the app without the Time Plugin to observe its default behavior.

 1. Launch your AI Chat app in any of the language, and submit the following prompt:
     ```
     What time is it?